eine/vhdl-cfg/README.md

 # VHDL project configuration

-This repository is a playground to explore and compare how configuration is handled by different tools for development of VHDL projects.
+This repository is a playground for exploring and comparing how configuration is handled by different tools for development of (V)HDL projects.
+The main motivation is hopefully finding a universal format/procedure for reducing duplication.
+The repository is organised as follows:

+- `impl`: board constaint files (`*.lpf`, `*.pcf`, etc.), which can be reused by multiple designs.
+- `prog`: each subdir contains helper resources for a different programming tool, which can be reused by multiple designs.
+- `modules`: each subdir contains a different design and the corresponding specific sources for each of the tested tools.
+  - `demo`: basic design with a counter for making a LED blink and an UART loopback (hard-wire), based on [antonblanchard/ghdl-yosys-blink: vhdl_blink.vhdl](https://github.com/antonblanchard/ghdl-yosys-blink).
+  - `leds`: single entity and multiple architectures for generating patterns with 5 LEDs, based on [ghdl/ghdl-yosys-plugin: examples/icestick/leds](https://github.com/ghdl/ghdl-yosys-plugin/tree/master/examples/icestick/leds).
+  - `full_adder`: full adder example from GHDL's [Quick Start Guide](https://ghdl.github.io/ghdl/quick_start/README.html) ([*Full adder* module and testbench](https://ghdl.github.io/ghdl/quick_start/adder/README.html))
+  - `uart`: UART sender and receiver, based on [ghdl/ghdl-yosys-plugin: examples/icestick/uart](https://github.com/ghdl/ghdl-yosys-plugin/tree/master/examples/icestick/uart).
+- `GHDLSynth`: naive adaptation of the Makefiles from [ghdl/ghdl-yosys-plugin](https://github.com/ghdl/ghdl-yosys-plugin) to a Python class.

 ## Target boards and compatible/tested modules